Renewable Energy 101

 - Energy Independence: If the United States can rely on energy produced by its own renewable sources, it won’t be as dependent on oil imported from other countries.

 - Stabilizing and Lowering Energy Costs: Renewable sources are more consistently reliable, so you won’t have to worry as much about volatile price swings.
-Also, while green energy facilities require up-front investments, the cost to operate them is much lower than non-renewable energy sources because the fuel is virtually free.
+Also, while renewable energy facilities require up-front investments, the cost to operate them is much lower than traditional energy sources because the fuel is virtually free.

 Sunlight is the perfect renewable resource: it never runs out, and the amount of sunlight that hits the earth in one year exceeds our global energy needs by more than 10,000 times!
 This potential source of energy remains largely untapped, but we are constantly improving our solar technology to take advantage of this incredible resource.